 The benefits include:

 The pressure profile is traditionally represented on the Stroke panel’s Pressure chart.
-The points on the chart are the same pressure points you add by clicking on the curve with the Stroke Width Tool active.
+The points on the chart are the same pressure points you add by tapping on the curve with the Stroke Width Tool active.
 Conversely, if you add a point to the Pressure chart, it will appear on the curve in a position relative to that on the chart.

 Vector brush strokes can have their pressure profile edited just like with strokes created with the Pencil and Pen tools.
-It's important to understand that vector brush strokes have Size Variance and an Opacity Variance settings that control how much the stroke size and opacity responds to pressure.
+It's important to understand that vector brush strokes have Size Variance and Opacity Variance settings that control how much the stroke size and opacity responds to pressure.
 If you edit the pressure profile with the Stroke Width Tool you may see size and/or opacity changing because of these settings.

 The point’s handles extend symmetrically outwards from the ‘on-curve’ point to the current stroke width.